Q-SAM2: Accurate Quantization for Segment Anything Model 2: Technical Appendices and Supplementary Material

-To ensure fairness, we used a consistent training and evaluation setup for both our Q-SAM2 and the baseline approach \cite{jacob2018quantization}.
-The training procedure follows the one proposed in the SAM2 \cite{ravi2024sam2} paper where the authors referred as the "full training" step.
+To ensure fairness, we used a consistent training and evaluation setup for both our Q-SAM2 and the baseline approaches Minmax~\cite{jacob2018quantization}, PACT~\cite{choi2018pact}, and T\_LSQ+~\cite{bhalgat2020lsqimprovinglowbitquantization}.
+The training procedure follows the one proposed in the SAM2 \cite{ravi2024sam2} paper, where the authors referred to the "full training" step.
 The details are reported in Table~\ref{tab:hyperparams} where we highlight the configurations and hyperparameters that are different from the original work.
 All trained models use the same image and video data, with a fixed random seed to ensure reproducibility.

-Compared to the original SAM2 training setup, we introduced several modifications to accommodate hardware constraints and reduce training time.
-First, we reduced the maximum number of masks per frame from 64 to 60 to fit within GPU memory limits on an NVIDIA A100 80GB.
-We also removed the warm-up phase, reduced the amount of input data, and limited training to a single epoch.
-Ablation studies on dataset size and number of epochs are presented in Section~\ref{sec:training_ablation}.
+Compared to the original SAM2 training setup, we introduce several modifications to accommodate hardware constraints and reduce training time.
+First, we reduce the maximum number of masks per frame from 64 to 60 to fit within GPU memory limits on an NVIDIA A100 80GB.
+We also skip the warm-up phase, reduce the amount of input data, and limit training to a single epoch.

-All training experiments were conducted using 8 NVIDIA A100 80GB GPUs, with a total training time of less than 35 hours for the \textit{B+} architecture.
+All training experiments are conducted using 8 NVIDIA A100 80GB GPUs, with a total training time of less than 35 hours for the \textit{B+} architecture.

-Furthermore, we adjusted the learning rate from \(4 \times 10^{-5}\) to \(1 \times 10^{-5}\) and decreased the effect of the gradient scaler by halving its initial scale value.
+We adjust the main learning rate from $4 \times 10^{-5}$ to $1 \times 10^{-5}$ and decrease the effect of the gradient scaler by halving its initial scale value.
+For the T\_LSQ+ training, we reduce the scale and zero-point learning rate to $5 \times 10^{-8}$ to stabilize parameter convergence.

+The initial value for the LSC parameter $k$ (Section~\ref{sec:LSC}) is set to $k=2.5$ for B+ weights and activations, as well as for S and T activations.
+We use $k=2.8$ for the S and T weights.
+Finally, for observer calibration before QAT, we infer 300 images for Q-SAM2, PACT, and MinMax, but increase this to 900 images for T\_LSQ+ to capture its activation distributions more effectively.